mesosphere/marathon/docs/docs/fault-domain-awareness.md

 - You must have less than 100 ms latency between regions.

 ## Adding fault domain awareness to your app or pod definition

-In your Marathon service or pod definition, you can use placement constraints to:
+In your Marathon app or pod definition, you can use placement constraints to:

-- Specify a region and zone for your service or pod, so that all instances of the service or pod will be scheduled only in that region and zone.
+- Specify a region and zone for your app or pod, so that all instances of the app or pod will be scheduled only in that region and zone.

-- Specify a region without a specific zone, so that all instances of a given service or pod will be scheduled in that region (but not necessarily in the same zone).
+- Specify a region without a specific zone, so that all instances of a given app or pod will be scheduled in that region (but not necessarily in the same zone).

 ### Placement constraint guidelines

-- If no region is specified in your service or pod definition, instances are only scheduled for the local region because of high latency between the local and remote region.
+- If no region is specified in your app or pod definition, instances are only scheduled for the local region because of high latency between the local and remote region.
 No instance will ever be scheduled for an agent outside of the local region unless you explicitly specify.

 - If a region is specified without a specific zone, instances are scheduled on any agent in the given region.